georgebonnr/table/readme.md

 **an api for querying restuarant reservations plus a web portal to use it**

+note: uploaded in progress, undergoing a last-minute refactor

 - format:
 (NOTE: all these queries are prefixed by '/api/v1' for clarity and versioning) `GET /[resource]` -- return all resources (silo'd by organization subdomain)